Boundary of consolidation in the fiscal year ended March 31, 2025

 ● Number of certified products and percentage of total sales

-*1 Calculations began in the fiscal year ended March 31, 2024
+Aggregation started from the fiscal year ended March 2024

 Super Green Products : In addition to criteria for Green Products, certified by having at least 40% less energy consumption per unit of